-- Add the weight of the rider and riding gear to get the rider weight. - Separately, add the weight of the passenger, their riding gear, intended cargo and any accessories. - Locate the preload dot number corresponding to the rider, passenger, cargo and accessories calculations.
-Refer to Table 23. - Under RIDER WEIGHT, identify the row that includes the total weight of the rider. - In the row of PASSENGER, CARGO AND ACCESSORIES, identify the total weight column for any passenger, cargo and accessories. - The number at the intersection of the RIDFR WEIGHT row and the PASSENGER, CARGO AND ACCESSORIES column is the recommended preload dot.
+- Add the weight of the rider and riding gear to get the rider weight. - Separately, add the weight of the passenger, their riding gear, intended cargo and any accessories. - In the table, locate the preload dot number corresponding to the rider, passenger, cargo and accessories calculations. - Under RIDER WEIGHT, identify the row that includes the total weight of the rider. - In the row of PASSENGER, CARGO AND ACCESSORIES, identify the total weight column for any passenger, cargo and accessories. - The number at the intersection of the RIDFR WEIGHT row and the PASSENGER, CARGO AND ACCESSORIES column is the recommended preload dot.